GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 ## 2. Trim primers using cutadapt

 The MiFish sequences are:

 F primer: GTCGGTAAAACTCGTGCCAGC (21 bp)
 R primer: CATAGTGGGGTATCTAATCCCAGTTTG (27 bp)

 ### Trim 3' ends first
 At the 3' end of the read, the primer will have been read through after reading the MiFish region.
-I need to be looking for the reverse complement of the reverse primer in read 1 (—p-adapter-f) and the reverse complement of the forward primer in R2 (—p-adapter-r)
+I need to be looking for the reverse complement of the reverse primer in read 1 (—p-adapter-f) and the reverse complement of the forward primer in R2 (—p-adapter-r).

 F primer reverse complement: GCTGGCACGAGTTTTACCGAC
 R primer reverse complement: CAAACTGGGATTAGATACCCCACTATG

 ```
 for K in {1..2}; do